Advanced Surgical Practice (MSc)

 There are a variety of formative and summative assessment methods used, such as:

 - Written Assignments

 The MSc dissertation will be wholly assessed based on the final dissertation.
 Expectations for the format, submission and marking of the dissertation will follow the current Assessment Regulations, supplemented where appropriate with additional requirements of the Programme/School/College and any specific requirements arising from the nature of the project undertaken.

 How will I be supported?

-You will also be allocated a personal supervisor during the dissertation period.
-They will be able to give written feedback on dissertation drafts and provide you with the opportunity to discuss any queries you may have.
+Students are allocated a personal supervisor during the dissertation period.
+They will give written feedback on dissertation drafts and provide the student with the opportunity to discuss any queries they may have.

 What skills will I practise and develop?